Salivary Glands Long Essays

 • Vital teeth

-Residual cyst Radiographic Features:
+Residual Cyst Radiographic Features:

 • The inverted pear-shaped radiolucent area between the roots of the upper lateral incisor and canine